SwapReels Blog

 Next, choose the photo.
 A blurry selfie in a dark room gives the model weak identity information.
 Use a sharp photo with the face visible and the person centered.
 If the TikTok is full-body, a photo that shows more of the body can help the result feel more natural.

-- Use a public TikTok or Instagram Reel link.
+- Use a public TikTok video, Instagram Reel, or YouTube Short link.

 - Keep the source short, ideally one clean idea per clip.